-Recalling $E\{Y^*(z)\}=E\{E(Y|\mathbf{X},Z=z)\}$ from \eqref{id:OR}, we can see that \eqref{MixedLinear} implies \eqref{eq1}.
-Indeed, model~\eqref{MixedLinear} imposes a stronger structure than model~\eqref{eq1}.
-For example, the linear part $\theta^\top \mathbf{X}$ can be replaced by any nonparametric function of $\mathbf{X}$, which still implies model~\eqref{eq1}.
-However, model~\eqref{MixedLinear} gives a simpler estimator of $E\{Y^*(z)\}$ with a faster convergence rate and a better interpretability of the effects of the treatment and the confounding variables on the outcome.
+Recalling $E\{Y^*(z)\}=E\{E(Y|X,Z=z)\}$ from \eqref{id:OR}, it is clear that \eqref{MixedLinear} implies \eqref{eq1}, and thus model~\eqref{MixedLinear} imposes a stronger structure than model~\eqref{eq1}.
+Specifically, the linear part $\theta^\top X$ can be replaced by any nonparametric function of $X$ whose mean is zero, which still implies model~\eqref{eq1}.
+However, model~\eqref{MixedLinear} gives a simpler estimator of $E\{Y^*(z)\}$ with a faster convergence rate and a better interpretability of the effects of the treatment and confounding variables on the outcome.